TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-cancelswitchreenablesubscription.md

 3. Select **Cancel subscription**
 4. Follow prompts and finish cancellation
 5. Allow up to 30 minutes for the subscription status to update in the portal.
-   For more information, see **Recommended Documents**

-   If you don't want to cancel your subscription but want to stop charges for a resource, you can manually delete them using the Azure portal.
-Learn more: [Delete resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resources-portal#delete-resources)
+   If you don't want to cancel your subscription but want to stop charges for a resource, you can [manually delete them using the Azure portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resources-portal#delete-resources)

 ### Verify your subscription was canceled